 If you do choose to increase your weight loss by reducing your total calorie intake in addition to adopting keto, then you’ll need to use the lower calorie values when calculating your macros.

 In the example of the woman above, we calculated that she would need 2,063 calories daily to maintain her current weight.
 Her keto macros were then estimated based on these calorie needs.

 However, if this same woman was aiming to lose a pound a week, she would need to reduce her daily calorie intake by about 500 calories each day.
-Therefore, her daily calorie needs would be 1,563 calories daily.
+Therefore, her daily calorie needs would be 1,563 calories per day.

-Based on these calorie needs, her macro counts would then be:
+Based on these calorie needs and using the same macronutrient distribution as earlier, her macro counts would then be:

 1,563 × 0.05 = 78 calories from carbohydrates